What Does The Y Intercept Represent

 • Connect to Other Concepts: Show how the y-intercept relates to other mathematical concepts, such as slope, equations of lines, and functions.

-• Use Technology: Utilize graphing software or online tools to visually demonstrate the effect of changing the y-intercept on a graph.
+• Use Technology: make use of graphing software or online tools to visually demonstrate the effect of changing the y-intercept on a graph.

-• Encourage Discussion: Facilitate class discussions about the meaning of the y-intercept in different contexts.
+• Encourage Discussion: help with class discussions about the meaning of the y-intercept in different contexts.
 Encourage students to share their own examples and interpretations.

 • Assessment: Use a variety of assessment methods to check for understanding.
 Include quizzes, tests, and problem-solving activities.